-- 71. The current strategic planning framework within the City supports the provision of fenced dog exercise parks within the City. - 72.
-The proposed dog park at Federation Gardens is much larger than that at Elmore Way and offers a larger range of opportunities, however, there is an additional cost associated with the larger facility and there is no currently identified funding source for the construction of this dog park as cash-in-lieu funds are identified, subject to Council consideration, to be used elsewhere in Forrestfield (i.e. Woodlupine Brook Improvements).
-It is also noted that a privately funded dog park is proposed in the Satterley 'the Hales' development, located under the high voltage power lines in Forrestfield, anticipated to be completed in Q2/Q3 2020.
-Having regard for these matters, the need for a fenced exercise dog park is therefore considered to be lower given the development of another dog park in the locality. - 73.
-Given that there is cash-in-lieu funding available and that the need for such a facility is higher in High Wycombe, the Council may wish to give priority to the construction of the Elmore Way fenced dog park. - 74.
-Having regard to the above, Council may consider future funding for the Federation Gardens fenced dog park through the budget process, should the concepts receive favourable feedback from community consultation.
-This is a matter for Council to consider after receiving feedback from the community through the engagement process. - 75.
-It is recommended that Council adopts the proposed locations and draft concept plans for the fenced dog exercise parks for the purposes of public advertising. - 76.
-Since the November 2019 Public Agenda Briefing, the following refinements have been made to the report: - 1.
-Clarification on the envisaged priority between the two parks, subject to community engagement. - 2.
-Clarification that through the engagement process, the City will ensure the community are aware that the parks are subject to funding approval processes.
+- 70. The current strategic planning framework within the City supports the provision of fenced dog exercise parks within the City. - 71.
+The proposed dog park at Federation Gardens is much larger than that at Elmore Way and offers a larger range of opportunities, however, there is an additional cost associated with the larger facility and there is no currently identified funding source for the construction of this dog park as cash-in-lieu funds are identified to be used elsewhere in Forrestfield (i.e. Woodlupine Brook Improvements).
+It is also noted that a privately funded dog park is proposed in the Satterley 'the Hales' development, located under the high voltage power lines in Forrestfield, anticipated to be completed in 2020.
+The

+- demand for a fenced exercise dog park is therefore considered to be lower given the development of another dog park in the locality. - 72.
+Given that there is cash-in-lieu funding available and that the demand for such a facility is higher in High Wycombe, the Council may wish to give priority to the construction of the Elmore Way fenced dog park and, having regard to the above, consider future budget funding for the Federation Gardens fenced dog park, should the two concepts receive favourable feedback from community consultation.
+This is a matter for Council to consider after receiving feedback from the community through the engagement process. - 73.
+It is recommended that Council adopts the proposed locations and draft concept plans for the fenced dog exercise parks for the purposes of public advertising.

 - 1. ADOPT the proposed location and concept plan for fenced dog exercise parks at Elmore Way Park, High Wycombe, and Federation Gardens, Hartfield Park, Forrestfield, for the purposes of public advertising. - 2.
-NOTE that should the proposals receive favourable community feedback, the proposed Elmore Way fenced dog exercise park will form the basis of a Public Open Space cash-in-lieu request and the Federation Gardens fenced dog exercise park would be considered for funding in future budget deliberations.
+NOTE that should the proposals receive favourable community feedback, the Elmore Way fenced dog exercise park would be funded from Public Open Space cash-in-lieu and the Federation Gardens fenced dog exercise park would be considered for funding in future budget deliberations.